s994n/sei-project-1/readme.md

 ## Collision detection

-## Game-play pause and end points
+## Game-play pause and game-end
 When any collision is detected between the player and an enemy instance not in 'flee' mode, a function endGame is called.
 This endGame function is also called if the player reaches the winning score (stored in the constant winScore).

 endGame clears all intervals that have been set during the previous game.
 If the winning score has not been reached, the function checks which board the play is currently on:
 *  If play is on board two, the player loses a life.
 If player lives are subsequently equal to zero, then another function is run to display a game-over message and final score.
 Alternatively, if player lives remain above zero, a message is displayed indicating to the player that they have lost a life and will switch boards.
-*

-On the first game board, when the player collides with an enemy whose mode is not 'flee', game-play moves to a second board.
+*  If play is on board one, when the player collides with an enemy whose mode is not 'flee', game-play moves to a second board: A message is displayed to let the player know they will switch boards (go on an away mission)